Pursuing The Interests Of Men Throughout Divorce

 Our goal is to listen to you closely so we can understand what you want to get out of divorce.
 Then we are determined to find the path most likely to help you attain those goals efficiently with your finances as intact as possible.

 For men who want a divorce lawyer who will stand up for their rights, count on The Siemon Law Firm.
 Call 770-888-5120 today and schedule a consultation with one of our experienced and compassionate family law attorneys.
-We’re conveniently located, with offices in Alpharetta, Atlanta and Cumming, Georgia.
+We represent clients throughout Greater Atlanta.

 Attorneys Experienced In The Issues Involved In Divorce For Men